CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Ethics Statement

 \paragraph{Offensive Content Elimination.} Our benchmark focuses on the travel-planning domain, and its curation does not rely on content generated by LLMs.
 Instead, all data were carefully sampled and validated to ensure the dataset is free of offensive material.
 Consequently, we are confident that it poses no risk of negative societal impact.

 \paragraph{Licenses.} Our code will be released under the MIT license to allow unrestricted research use.
 The \cb{} will be distributed under a Creative Commons (CC) license, providing free access for the academic community.
+Our use of existing models and tools is strictly consistent with their original licenses and intended research purposes.
 We take full responsibility for any potential rights violations or licensing issues, and all resources comply with their respective terms of use while supporting research purposes.

 \paragraph{Models.} All open-source models were hosted and executed locally using the vLLM library~\cite{VLLM}, while all closed-source models were accessed through their respective official APIs.
 For reproducibility, the experimental settings are detailed in Section~\ref{sec:experiment-settings}.